 I found this rather surprising, and thus sent Yale a tweet in response.

 After all, surely they realized that sending their students to gaze at ill and disfigured Chinese people as though they were either animals in a zoo or–as one does in poorly-planned service learning projects–damaged goods that could be fixed by Western intervention and know-how, is hardly something to take pride in doing…right?

 My response, which you see above, got no reaction from Yale.
 Maybe nobody at Yale thought that the impression of a former Spanish professor and current practitioner of traditional Chinese medicine was worth notice.
-But I’m not the only one who views the Lam Qua paintings as damaging, and I quote, “Those images made their way to Europe, where they were interpreted as indicative of the ill health and medical backwardness of the Chinese.” ( This comes from the description of Ari Larissa Heinrich’s The Afterlife of Images: Translating the Pathological Body Between China and the West (link); my annotated bibliography entry that you see in the above link can be found here.)
+But I’m not the only one who views the Lam Qua paintings as damaging, and I quote, “Those images made their way to Europe, where they were interpreted as indicative of the ill health and medical backwardness of the Chinese.”
+(This comes from the description of Ari Larissa Heinrich’s The Afterlife of Images: Translating the Pathological Body Between China and the West (link); my annotated bibliography entry that you see in the above link is from a separate essay that has since been deleted from this page and will re-appear as part of a larger study in future.)
 These images are not benign.
 Teaching medical students to look at them and to use them as nothing other than teaching tools for future clinical encounters misses a crucial lesson in construction of narrative surrounding illness and power structure, among other things.
 I do hope that there is more to it than what Yale’s PR department sent around and I hope that their Asian students don’t feel marginalized on Lam Qua day.